Finder: Searching for Files

 Need to find files matching a certain mask?
-The Finder can help you.
-It's a versatile and fast tool for browsing the directory structure.
+Finder can help you with that.
+It's a versatile and fast tool for browsing directory structures.

 Installation: